TCNCoalition/TCN/README.md

 ```
 cek_i ← H_cek(rvk || cek_{i-1}).
 ```
+Where `||` denotes concatenation.
 As noted below, it is crucial that CEK ratchet is  synchronized with MAC rotation at the Bluetooth layer to prevent linkability attacks.

 **CEN Generation**.
 A contact event number is derived from a contact event key by computing